a-memme/snapchat_correlation_analysis/README.md

 - All strongly correlated metrics have a positive linear relationship with viewership with the exception of shares
     - shares is the only metric with a nonlinear (asymptotic) relationship with viewership
 - Correlation strength and the slope of the linear relationship between screenshots and viewership are channel-dependent
-- The shape of metric to viewership relationships remain contsant across timeframes and datasets, regardless of correlation strength or regression performance.
+- The shape of metric to viewership relationships remain consistent across timeframes and datasets, regardless of correlation strength or regression performance.

 ## Future Analyses
 - Regression analyses with a greater wealth of data
-    - the nonlinear relationship with shares and viweership is only statistically satisifed when applied to overall data (not to bangers) - based on the visual representations of these datasets, one may be able to find more adequate models with a larger dataset.
+    - the nonlinear relationship with shares and viweership is only statistically satisifed when applied to overall data (not to bangers) - based on the visual representations of these datasets, one may be able to find more adequate models with use of a larger dataset.
     - Thus, future inferences will look to perform  the same analyses at a future date when more data is available.